andaryjo/trias-client/docs/README.md

 ## client.getDepartures(DeparturesRequestOptions options)

-This function returns a list of stops that fit the given search criteria.
+This function returns a list of departures and ticker information for a given stop.
 It requires `DeparturesRequestOptions` and will return a Promise which resolves into a `DeparturesResult`.

 | Paramater | Description | Type | Required | Default | Example |
 |---|---|---|---|---|---|